Journeyman Hair Stylist Linda Flowers

 Speaking of wigs … Tell me about this Bad Liar video you did with Selena Gomez.

 Flowers: They called me a week before shooting and asked for four different retro-period ’70s character wigs and their doubles.
 She played a guy, a Farrah Fawcett-esque teacher, a mother and as a younger self.
 It was a lot of work to get seven wigs prepared with cuts/color and have two of them re-fronted in such a short amount of time.
-Selena is an angel, so sweet and kind.
-She had to play all the roles.
+Selena had to play all the roles but she loved the Farrah Fawcett look most.
 I prepped her hair to facilitate going back-and-forth between the looks.
-She loved the Farrah Fawcett look.
 When she played the guy, she would try to macho it up and it was funny to watch her with her baby face making manly gestures.
 Douglas Noe designed and applied her moustache.
+Selena is an angel, so sweet and kind.
+I have thought about asking her to feature me on her Instagram, as she has nearly 200 million followers!!
+That would be a great way to grow my social media presence, although perhaps I would be better off using a service like kicksta instead.
+I would probably feel cheeky asking Selena!

 You are having an amazing career.
 Which projects have been highlights?